component-driven/component-driven-development/src/exercises/exercise04/Readme.md

 #### The task

-Create a component (`TruncatedText`) that renders its children with an ellipsis at the end, if the content can’t fit at a single line.
+Create a component (`TruncatedText`) that renders its children with an ellipsis at the end, if the content can’t fit on a single line.

 **Bonus 1:** Add a prop to define component’s `max-width`.

-**Bonus 2:** Use [ellipsis](https://polished.js.org/docs/#ellipsis) mixin from polished.
+**Bonus 2:** Use [ellipsis](https://polished.js.org/docs/#ellipsis) mixin from polished instead of custom CSS.

 <details>
  <summary>Solution</summary>